 What will I learn?

-Following the foundation year you will transfer to one of the degree schemes offered by the Institute of Biological, Environmental and Rural Sciences, or to the Sport and Exercise Science programme.
-You will receive support and advice from your lecturers to help you make the most appropriate choice of degree scheme.
+Following the successful completion of the foundation year, you will transfer onto one of the degree schemes offered by the Institute of Biological, Environmental and Rural Sciences.

 How will I be taught?

 - You will be taught through a balanced programme of lectures, seminars, tutorials and practical work which will be supplemented by laboratory research and experimentation.
 You will also work on individual and group tasks.
 You will be assessed through essays, practical exercises, survey reports, portfolios, oral presentations and written exams.